kitosondu/beautiful-photos-worker-cron/.tasks/01-photo-classification/plan.md

   - Balance between throughput and reliability
   - Can be increased if multi-image API calls work

+### Concurrency & State Management
+- **Race Condition Prevention**:
+  - Use `processing` status to lock photos during analysis
+  - "Stuck" processing items (older than 5 mins) are reset/retried
+- **Tag Deduplication**:
+  - Use `INSERT OR IGNORE` for tag dictionary to prevent errors
+  - Cache frequently used tag IDs in memory if possible

 ### Performance Considerations
 - **CPU Time Budget**: ~10ms per execution
 - **Network Time**: Not limited (API calls don't count)